-Adam Harvey – Container Terminal Manager
+Adam Harvey – General Manager Marine and Cargo

 Adam has two tertiary qualifications, and brought some good career experience with him when he joined the port.
 He’s enjoyed a lot of training and development opportunities since becoming part of the team.
 But the most valuable course he’s been on was the 2014 Chartered Institute of Logistics and Transport Leadership Programme, which “completely changed me as a person – my outlook on life as well as my outlook on work.”

 Adam recognises that a significant part of his role is making sure his team deliver for Napier Port.
 He’s incredibly proud of the part he plays in helping Napier Port towards its goal of being the safest port in New Zealand.

 “It’s a privilege to work here and be part of an environment that supports and promotes personal development.
 In the nine years I have been here I feel like I have learnt and achieved so much.
 The culture is an important part of what makes Napier Port great and I take pride in playing role in improving that culture in the areas of the business I am involved in.”